pgEdge/cli/cli/README.md

 ## `kirk` - Installation and configuration of a pgEdge SPOCK cluster
 ```
-pre-reqs           # Check/Install Pre-Reqs for running Kirk and Spock
-create-local       # Create an n-node local cluster
+create-local       # Create & initialize an n-node local cluster
 destroy            # Stop and then nuke a cluster
-validate           # Validate a cluster configuration
+validate           # Validate a remote cluster configuration
-init               # Initialize cluster for SPOCK
+init               # Initialize a remote cluster for SPOCK
-command            # Run `nodectl` command on one or all nodes of the cluster
+command            # Run `nodectl` command on one or all nodes of a cluster
 diff-tables        # Compare table on different nodes
 ```